Sigil-Ebook/PageEdit/README.md

 On Linux
 --------

-Make sure a minimum of Qt5.9.4(ish) is installed (with the WebEngine package) as well as cmake.<br>
+Make sure a minimum of Qt6.4.2(ish) is installed (with the WebEngine package) as well as cmake.<br>
 You build in a separate directory and not in the source directory.

-Qt 6.6.2 or later is preferred but Qt5.13+ is probably a more realistic minimum to be able enjoy all of PageEdit's features.
+Qt 6.7.2 or later is preferred.

 Get the PageEdit Source: